 The Permissions Password restricts various functions including printing, editing, and copying by default.
 If you would like to customize this option, click on "More Options" to add more restrictions or even set permissions for editing, printing, and copying separately.

-How to Password Protect a PDF in Adobe Reader Free
+How to Password Protect a PDF in Adobe Reader for Free

 Can I password-protect a PDF in Adobe Reader for free?